joshstephenson/GCD-CourseProject/README.md

 - Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.

 ## Step 0.
-Download and unzip data
+Locate or Download and unzip data

 The first thing the script does is look for the existence of data.zip.
 If it's not found, it will be downloaded from `https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip` and unzipped in the current working directory.

-The internal function that does this is called `downloadDataAndUnzip()` which requires no arguments.
+The internal function that does this is called `locateOrRetrieveDataIfNecessary()` which requires no arguments.

 ## Steps 1-4
 Steps 1-4 are broken down into various steps outlined here: